 - Register for your listserv.
-If you declared yourself pre-law in your Freshman Advising Profile, you will automatically be added to the "jhugradyear2026law" listserv over the summer.
+If you declared yourself pre-law in your New Student Advising Form, you will automatically be added to the "jhugradyear2028law" listserv over the summer.
 If you did not indicate an interest in pre-law when you applied to Hopkins, please register for the pre-law listserv at studentaffairs.jhu.edu/preprofadvising/pre-law/pre-law-listserv to receive important emails, announcements, newsletters, and other relevant information for Johns Hopkins pre-law students. - Meet with our pre-law advisor early in your undergraduate career. - Consider majors that interest you and that will develop the basic foundational skills (reading, writing, analysis, broad world views and knowledge, etc.) that will help you succeed once you enroll in law school. - Choose courses that you are genuinely interested in taking.
-You will perform best in those courses that you find engaging and exciting. - Attend pre-law programs sponsored by Pre-Professional Programs and Advising (all events and programs are announced on the "jhugradyear2026law" listserv). - Participate in extracurricular activities you are interested in and passionate about. - Seek summer opportunities in a legal setting or an internship during the school year.
+You will perform best in those courses that you find engaging and exciting. - Attend pre-law programs sponsored by Pre-Professional Programs and Advising. - Participate in extracurricular activities you are interested in and passionate about. - Seek summer opportunities in a legal setting or an internship during the school year.